Environment - Soil moisture sensor

 The measured values are available in Temperature, Moisture and Light.
 A formula can be set to recalculate.
 The number of decimals is by default set to 2, and can be set to 0 for Moisture, as no decimals are provided from the measurement.

-NB: The BeFlE sensor doesn’t support a Light value, so that won’t be available if that Sensor model is selected.
+NB: The BeFlE and Adafruit sensors don’t support a Light value, so that won’t be available if that Sensor model is selected.

 Change log